 Fit4Mom Columbus North and Fit4Mom Upper Arlington/Hilliard offer regular play dates for the Littles after a class.
 The play groups are free to attend even if you don’t attend class (though you can always try a class for free).

-You can also look for groups that exist on your local moms/parents groups on social media, or ask moms you know of any playgroups that you can attend.
+You can also look for groups that exist on your local moms/parents groups on social media, or ask your friends if they know of any playgroups that you can attend.
 Sometimes you meet new friends at the library, playground or park and you can create your own new playgroup with new friends!

 I see a lot of Little Free Libraries in my area when I’m out and about.
 You can make it a fun adventure and an exciting hunt for the family to try to find a Little Library or two and leave a book while you take a book.
 There is a Little Free Library Map and Search tool available here.

-Community Day is the first Sunday of each month and admission is free for residents of Franklin County and the City of Columbus (with valid ID).
+Community Day is the first Sunday of each month and admission is free for residents of Franklin County and the City of Columbus (with valid ID) at Franklin Park Conservatory.
 The Conservatory is open 10am-5pm.

-Visit Graeter’s on Bethel Road and let the kids play in the free indoor play area.
-The play area is free, but the ice cream is delicious at Graeter’s, so you may want to purchase some ice cream or treats!
+Graeter’s on Bethel Road has a fun play area that is free and fun for the kids.
+The ice cream is delicious at Graeter’s, so I recommend taking along some money for a treat or ice cream while you’re there.
 Who can resist ice cream?

 Have any free activities in Columbus that you love to do with your family?
 Let me know so I can add to this list!